 Through his art, Coma wishes to inspire people to take conscious decisions about their lives and to give them a glimpse of a part of themselves they rarely get to see.

 Creating from the Space Within

-Seeing how much thought goes behind every one of his creations, I obviously had to ask about his process of starting a new project.
-Through it all, he sets an intention asking “what do I need to create next that will help me grow spiritually and which will have the most impact on people when they see it, inspiring them to heal themselves?”
+Seeing how much thought goes behind every one of his creations, I had to ask about his process of starting a new project.
+Through it all, he sets an intention asking “what do I need to create next which will help me grow spiritually and which will have the most impact on people when they see it, inspiring them to heal themselves?”
 More specifically, you can check out the chart below for a breakdown of his whole process!

 Alex Coma Inspired by the Moon As It Sees Him